 RAT prevention systems are rare because the RAT software can only be identified once it is operating on your system.
 The best way to manage the RAT problem is to use an intrusion detection system.
 Comparitech has a guide on intrusion detection systems, which gives you a full explanation of how these systems work and a rundown of recommended tools.

-Here we review the best RAT software detection tools:
+Here we review the best RAT software, scanner, & detection tools:

 This dual capability gives you a full Security Information and Event Management (SIEM) service.
 This means that you can watch Snort-captured events live and also examine cross-packet intrusion signatures identified through log file records.